 Earlham College Residence Policy

 Within the broad context of Principles and Practices, the Residence Life program is shaped by a view of residence halls and houses as learning environments.
-The most important learning that occurs outside the classroom takes place between students (Schroeder and Mable, 1994).
-Because of the positive impact an on-campus residential environment has on the learning process and the College curriculum, Earlham College requires all undergraduate students under the age of twenty-three as of the first day of classes to live in approved on-campus, Earlham College housing facilities.
+Because of the positive impact an on-campus residential environment has on the learning process and the College curriculum, Earlham College requires all undergraduate students enrolled in nine credits or more and under the age of twenty-three as of the first day of fall semester classes live in on-campus Earlham College housing facilities.

 Other Important Policies